Jwala Dhamala

 J. Dhamala, H. J. Arevalo, J. L. Sapp, M. Horacek, K. C. Wu, N. A. Trayanova, L. Wang

-Medical Image Analysis (MedIA), in submission
+Medical Image Analysis (MedIA), 2020

 • Multivariate Time-series Similarity Assessment via Unsupervised Representation Learning and Stratified Locality Sensitive Hashing: Application to Early Acute Hypotensive Episode Detection